Background/Rationale

 ASUNCTIS Phase II

 On the basis of this convincing scientific rationale, Apogenix has completed a controlled, randomized phase II study (ASUNCTIS) in hospitalized COVID-19 patients.
 Patients were randomized into four arms, three with different dose levels of asunercept combined with standard of care compared to standard of care alone.
 Within just six months, the study protocol was finalized and the first patient was recruited.
 The study was completed in Q1 2022, with 438 patients being recruited in less than 1.5 years.
-Final top-line results from the phase II study will be published soon.
+Final results from the phase II study will be published in a scientific journal.

 ASUCOV Phase III

-Encouraging results from the interim analysis of the ASUNCTIS phase II study led Apogenix to initiate a pivotal phase III study (ASUCOV), which is supported by a large German federal research grant.
-ASUCOV will be a phase III study in hospitalized COVID-19 patients.
+Encouraging results from the interim analysis of the ASUNCTIS phase II study led Apogenix to initiate a pivotal phase III study (ASUCOV), which was supported by a large German federal research grant.
+ASUCOV was a phase III study in hospitalized COVID-19 patients.

-The primary endpoint will be an improvement of clinical COVID-19 severity, the secondary endpoints will be biomarkers.
-These will include the analysis of calprotectin, which is known as a predictor of the inflammatory stage.
+The primary endpoint was an improvement of clinical COVID-19 severity, the secondary endpoints were biomarkers.
+These included the analysis of calprotectin, which is known as a predictor of the inflammatory stage.
 Calprotectin has also been described as being correlated with disease outcome in COVID-19.

 Image of Epithelial Cell Death